-The 2024 Catalyst Conference created a unique opportunity to be part of collaborative conversations, interactive sessions, and networking opportunities.
+The 2024 Catalyst Conference created a unique opportunity to be part of collaborative conversations, network, and participate in interactive sessions.
 Over two days, conference participants heard from leaders across California and the nation about opportunities, challenges, and proven solutions to build readiness and catalyze implementation within underserved communities.
-Attendees made ongoing commitments to advance equitable project implementation through education and training, improved digital literacy, and viable pathways for community access to federal funding opportunities.
+Attendees made ongoing commitments to advance equitable project implementation through education and training, improve digital literacy, and create viable pathways for community access to federal funding opportunities.
 Finally, SGC released three new models on its Catalyst Model Hub on Iterative and Inclusive Program Design, Collaborative Governance, and Multi-Benefit Projects.

-The 2024 Catalyst summary report presents a high-level overview of the themes, discussions, and conversations during sessions over the two days.
+The 2024 Catalyst summary report presents a high-level overview of the themes, discussions, and conversations that took place during sessions over the two days.
 It is intended to reach new audiences while informing ongoing collaboration and innovation in pursuit of California's bold climate, equity, and economic goals.